 Never, ever do these ten items.

 Selling your home seems simple enough, but there are hidden dangers out there.
 Simple mistakes that could easily cost you a sale.
-Some are so simple that you’ll want to have a “I could have had a V8″ moment.
+Some are so simple that you’ll want to have a “I could have had a V8” moment.
 Some are emotional gut checks.
 And some are just good practices to remember when going through the offer phase of negotiations.
 Stick with these ten things to not do when selling your home and the process will flow much more smoothly to the final days of closing.

 - Stick around for the showings: It makes people uncomfortable.
 Buyers suddenly clam up if they feel they’re being watched by a stranger.
-They are less likely to really take time to go through and appreciate all that your house has to offer, and they may walk away with unresolved feelings about the home because they didn’t feel they could speak openly with their partner or agent with you around.
+They are less likely to really take time to go through and appreciate all that your house has to offer and they may walk away with unresolved feelings about the home because they didn’t feel they could speak openly with their partner or agent with you around.

 - Neglect the yard: First impressions are critical, and a good deal of that revolves around landscaping.
 Especially during times of drought, it is worth it to make sure those sprinklers are set correctly or to take the extra time to hand water.
 Buyers do notice if you have the greenest grass on the block.
 And they like it.
 Unruly bushes and trees suggest something unfinished or unattended to and makes them wonder about everything else.
+Hire a tree services reeds company to help you manage your trees and make them look healthier and more presentable.

 - Take offers personally: Many buyers have been told that they can get a good deal on a home and a lowball offer may just be their way of testing the waters.
 They don’t know you personally.
 They aren’t trying to insult your property.
 They may just be trying to seem savvy in what they consider to be strictly a business transaction.
 Look at things from that perspective.